AVSLab/basilisk/src/simulation/vizard/vizInterface/vizInterface.rst

       - :ref:`SpicePlanetStateMsgPayload`
       - (optional) vector of input messages of planet Spice data

-The ``VizSpacecraftData`` structure contains a range of input messages for each spacecraft added.
+The ``VizSpacecraftData`` structure, defined in :ref:`vizStructures`, contains a range of input messages for each spacecraft added.

 .. list-table:: ``VizSpacecraftData`` input messages per spacecraft
     :widths: 25 25 50